 The History of Ashwagandha in Ayurveda

-In Ayurveda — Traditional Indian Medicine — Ashwagandha is a rasayana, or a plant that promotes longevity, vitality, and happiness.*8,12,14
+In Ayurveda—the traditional medicine system of India—Ashwagandha is a rasayana, or a plant that promotes longevity, vitality, and happiness.*8,12,14

-Rasayanas are traditionally given to small children and the elderly as a tonic to support overall well-being.* The root is often dried and ground, then given as a powder mixed with ghee, honey, and milk as Ashwagandha can often have a bitter taste.
-This warm beverage is often consumed before bedtime.14
+Rasayanas are traditionally given to small children and the elderly as tonics to support overall well-being.* The root is often dried and ground, then given as a powder mixed with ghee, honey, and milk, as Ashwagandha can often have a bitter taste.
+This warm beverage is often consumed before bedtime.12

-Ashwagandha is one of the most commonly used herbs for the "Vata" constitution, which is associated with air and space.
-Balanced Vata energy helps maintain supple skin and joints, a healthy body weight, vitality, healthy cognitive function, and a healthy nervous system.6
+Ashwagandha is one of the most commonly used herbs for the Vata constitution, which is associated with air and space.

 It should be noted that Ashwagandha impacts the Ayurvedic mind-body type called Sadhaka Pitta, which has an effect on body and emotions.*

-According to Divya Alter, chef and owner of Ayurvedic restaurant Divya’s Kitchen, “If you are of high Pitta (fiery) constitution or have accumulated acidic toxins, taking Ashwagandha alone in tablet or powder form will be too heating; you may feel hot flashes and irritation in your stomach or liver.”* 15
+According to Divya Alter, chef and owner of Ayurvedic restaurant Divya’s Kitchen, “If you are of high Pitta (fiery) constitution… taking Ashwagandha alone in tablet or powder form will be too heating; you may feel hot flashes and irritation in your stomach or liver.”* 15

 Ayurvedic practitioners recommend combining Ashwagandha with cooling herbs, such as Licorice, or mixing Ashwagandha with cooling foods, such as ghee, raw sugar, milk, or rice.16

-Ashwagandha has been extensively studied over its four millennia of use.
+Ashwagandha has been extensively studied over its millennia of use.

-Dr. Mary Bove, previously the Director of Medical Education at Gaia Herbs and currently a member of the Gaia Herbs Scientific Advisory Board, considers Ashwagandha to be:
+Dr. Mary Bove, previously the Director of Medical Education at Gaia Herbs and currently a member of the Gaia Herbs Scientific Advisory Board, considers Ashwagandha to be grounding, calming, and restoring.

-As we’ve mentioned, Ashwagandha is a powerful adaptogenic herb that can help your body in many ways, including:
+As we’ve mentioned, Ashwagandha is an adaptogenic herb that can help your body in many ways, including: